 Office of Rail and Road (ORR)

-The ORR is the health and safety regulator and enforcing authority for the railway.
+One of the ORR’s core functions is health and safety regulation and enforcing authority for the railway.
 Its role is to make sure that the health and safety of everyone associated with the rail industry is protected.
 ORR’s contribution to safety leadership is to supervise and enforce.
 It:

 - Certifies and authorises safety certificates

 - Supervises industry safety management systems